top of page

 a7bd857f-35b4-1b27-2f99-27987dae4dc7.jpg

-Amy Carlson, Preschool Directing Team & Co-Head Teacher (Dragonflies)
+Amy Carlson, Preschool Directing Team & Preschool Lead Teacher (Dragonflies)

 Amy (she/her) is a Co-Head Teacher in the Dragonfly room.
 She joined the Storytime teaching team in June of 2013 where she worked with Katie McEachen, an original storytime teacher and environmental educator as well as mentor.
 Amy was also a long-time Schoolhouse parent until her daughter graduated from 8th grade in 2017.